QuantProb: Generalizing Probabilities along with Predictions for a Pre-trained Classifier: QuantProb: Quantile Representations for pre-trained classifier

-In words, this implies a solution which predicts the $\tau^{th}$ quantile can be interpreted as the quantile at which the probability is $1-\tau$.
-This observation leads to the algorithm~\ref{alg:quantrep} for generating the quantile representations.
+We refer to the above property as \emph{duality between quantiles and probabilities}.
+Let $\gQ(\vx, \tau)$ denotes a solution to \eqref{eq:simulcheckloss}.
+Suppose $\gQ(\vx,\tau_0)=p_i$, then $p_i$ denotes the probability that $\vx$ belongs to class 1.
+But from \eqref{eq:duality}, this can also be interpreted as - $(1-p_i)$ is the quantile at which the probability is $(1-\tau_0)$.
+We exploit this interpretation to frame Algorithm~\ref{alg:quantrep}.